rmosolgo/react-rails-hot-loader/README.md

 - Edit files in `/app/assets/javascripts` & save changes -- they'll be reloaded in the client and React components will be remounted.

+(This gem includes an initializer to start a change notification server in development _only_.)

 ## Configuration

 If you notice that your assets are not being recompiled and hot loaded, it could be because they aren't being matched by the default asset glob used (`**/*.{js,coffee}*`).
 You can modify this asset glob like so: